 Jörg Scheinfeld has worked for several years in an advisory capacity in the area of criminal defence and supports defence counsel in the scientific aspects of their work, in particular in audit law.

-- LAW Vorbereitung auf die staatliche Pflichtfachprüfung im Strafrecht I
+- Vorbereitung auf die staatliche Pflichtfachprüfung im Strafrecht I

-- LAW Vorbereitung auf die staatliche Pflichtfachprüfung im Strafrecht II
+- Vorbereitung auf die staatliche Pflichtfachprüfung im Strafrecht II